Rotator cuff problems

 With a chronic tear, you often do not notice when it began.
 This is because symptoms of pain, weakness, and stiffness or loss of motion worsen slowly over time.

 Rotator cuff tendon tears often cause pain at night.
 The pain may even wake you.
-During the day, the pain is more tolerable, and usually only hurts with certain movements.
+During the day, the pain is more tolerable, and usually only hurts with certain movements, such as overhead or reaching toward the back.

 Rest and physical therapy may help with a partial tear if you do not normally place a lot of demand on your shoulder.

 Surgery to repair the tendon may be needed if the rotator cuff has a complete tear.
 Surgery may also be needed if the symptoms do not get better with other treatment.
 Most of the time, arthroscopic surgery can be used.
-Large tears may need open surgery (surgery with a larger incision) to repair the torn tendon.
+Large tears may need open surgery (surgery with a larger incision) to repair the torn tendon or use other tissue to help the repair to heal.

 With rotator cuff tears, treatment often relieves symptoms.
 But outcome depends on the size of the tear and how long the tear has been present, the person's age, and how active the person was before the injury.